implements-callum/UEA/README.md

 # UEA
-Coursework examples from my BSc in Computer Science (University of East Anglia)
+Coursework from my BSc in Computer Science (with year in industry), oview of my degree: